-Typically, insurance providers will only use the short rate table if a policyholder is cancelling their policy mid- term.
-On an average, Ontario drivers can expect to spend about 6% of what the policies worth on cancelling an insurance policy.
+Typically, insurance providers will only use the short rate table if a policyholder is canceling their policy mid-term.
+On average, Ontario drivers can expect to spend about 6% of what the policies are worth on canceling an insurance policy.
 It’s up to each individual to determine if it’s really worth compared to the savings on the new policy.

 Do You Get A Refund If You Cancel Your Car Insurance

 It is very likely that an insurance provider will charge a penalty for canceling a policy before renewal.
 It is also possible that a refund will be in order if the full year has been already paid for.
 When applying to cancel an annually paid insurance policy, the insurance company may prorate the refund amount based on the number of months that have elapsed since the policy began and pay out the difference amount.
 In a prorated cancellation method you may probably get a refund for the full amount of the remaining months on an annual policy.
 For example, if a policy costs $1500 annually and it’s canceled after six months, assuming there are no penalties, the policyholder would be entitled to around $750 as a refund.
 When insurance is paid for on an annual basis it’s still possible that the issuing company will charge a cancellation fee, but this normally only happens during the first couple of months of the policy.